 Type 2 being a general purpose tie for domestic and small scale commercial developments, and type 4 being for housing.
 Since the purpose of a wall tie is to assist the cavity wall in resisting wind load, the document is also concerned with indicating areas of the country with differing average wind speeds which, along with height and building type, affect choice of wall tie.

-Density and Positioning of Ties
+Density and Positioning of Tiles

 This varies according to cavity width, generally vertical spacings are 450mm, horizontal spacing is 900mm (up to a 75mm cavity) or 750mm (above 75mm).
 For estimating purposes the use of 5N° wall ties per square metre is appropriate.
 In addition wall ties spaced not more than 300mm vertically apart should be provided within 225mm of unbonded openings.

-Lenght and Embedment of Ties
+Length and Embedment of Tiles